 Love Creates Children

 When we fall in love and meet our opposite sex we can literally create another human being from our love.
 That is pretty amazing when you pause to think about it.
 Human beings however are very accident prone as well and likely most pregnancies were not planned but however the child got here it is ruled by Venus.
 All children are represented by Venus wherever she shows up in your horoscope.
 How Venus is aspected by other planets, signs and houses will indicate how your children may turn out.

 These major relationships in your life are all represented by Venus.
 Childless people will find that Venus will represent creative hobbies and pets in their charts and also the children of other people.

-Venus is the people with whom you spend time having fun and being creative.
+Venus is the people with whom you spend time sharing love, having fun and being creative.

 The Minor Benefic

 The ancient astrologers had simple ways of interpreting early astrology and traditionally Venus is known as the Minor Benefic.
 The Major Benefic is Jupiter and the term benefic is because Venus and Jupiter are usually very positive influences in the horoscope, Jupiter being more so.
 The ancients observed that most people had good stuff going on when these planets were activated in the horoscope.

 It is true that even in a horoscope with a poorly aspected Venus you can find a lot of fun and happiness and often she is the reward after a period of trouble.
 She is the gift it may seem for making it through the rough time.
 Just as often, you can recognize certain cycles with Venus and other planets to try and get it to work more positively for you, or be part of manifesting your own positive destiny.
 Any plan to make a positive change is better than doing nothing.
 Venus may be good luck but also a positive energy boost when activated.